jotaalvim/jotaalvim.github.io/docs/blogs/abstract_debuggers.md

 One may argue that abstract debuggers are wrong as they may reach a somewhat incorrect results due to over-approximations.
 We might reach an abstraction that is impossible to reach on the concrete original program.
 Even if "wrong" I believe that they're still useful because humans still find meaning in "incorrect" things such as analogies.
 Even quantum-mechanics, besides ultra precise prediction does not vividly correspond to nature, and still people use it.

-One may argue that abstract debuggers are flawed because they can produce somewhat incorrect results due to over-approximations.
-We might reach an abstraction that is impossible to reach in the original concrete program.
-Even if they are "wrong", I believe they are still useful, because humans often find meaning in "incorrect" things, such as analogies.
-Even quantum mechanics, despite its ultra-precise predictions, does not vividly correspond to nature, and yet people continue to use it.